-Sometimes, especially when children are involved, people prefer to rely on therapy when treating ADHD.
+Sometimes people prefer to rely on therapy when treating ADHD, especially when children are involved.
 Behavioral therapy helps those with ADHD stop destructive behaviors and replace them with more positive ones.

 When children are in behavioral therapy, chances are that parents or caregivers will participate, too.
 This is to ensure that the adults involved know how to support the children and also respond to bad behaviors effectively.